-There are many benefits to becoming an entrepreneur, including the ability to work flexible hours and set your own schedule, as well as being able to choose how much money you make per hour.
+There are many benefits to becoming an entrepreneur, including the ability to work flexible hours and set your own schedule and choose how much money you make per hour.

-So if you want to start your own business with a small initial investment but aren’t sure where to begin, take a look at our list below.
+So if you want to start your own business with a small downpayment but aren’t sure where to begin, take a look at our list below.

 In a rush?
-Here are the best low-cost small businesses you can start today.
+Here are the best low-cost small businesses you can start with $10K this month:

 - Overall Best – Start your own money-making blog so you can diversify your online income and create a life of freedom.

-- Easiest to Start – Online Proofreading is a perfect side hustle for anyone that loves to read and has an eagle eye for spelling and grammar.
+- Easiest to Start – Proofreading is a perfect online business idea for anyone that loves to read and has an eagle eye for spelling and grammar.

-- Most Flexible – Flipping Items Online is the fastest and easiest way to start a small online business that you can scale into a full-time business.
+- Most Flexible – Flipping Items Online is the fastest and easiest way to start a small online business that you can scale into a full-time career.

 1. Blogging Website

-Blogging is a great way to make money if you know how to create content people want to read.
+Blogging is a great way to make money if you create content people want to read.
 You can blog about anything from fashion and beauty to travel or even blogging itself.